gcrossie/travel-helper/README.md

 Travel Helper is a command-line Python application that recommends a travel destination based on user preferences such as trip type, temperature, travel duration, and activities.

-The purpose of this project is to demonstrate a clear Python project structure, modular code, use of a class, dependency management with requirements.txt, and basic Git workflow.
+The goal of this project is to demonstrate a clear Python project structure, modular code, class-based logic, custom logging, and safe user input handling.

 ---

 ## Features

 - Interactive command-line interface
-- Destination recommendation based on:
-  - Trip type (city, nature)
-  - Preferred temperature (cold, mild, warm)
-  - Travel duration (short, week, long)
-  - Activities (single or multiple choice)
 - Recommendation logic handled by a class
 - Modular Python files
 - Custom logger (logs to console and file)
 - Dependency management via requirements.txt
+- Uses a virtual environment (venv)

 ---

 ## Project Structure

 travel-helper/
-│
 ├── travel_helper/
 │   ├── main.py
 │   ├── recommender.py